Panoptikum-social/panod.io/index.md

 # Panod.io

-## tl;dr

->  It's time for Panod.io, an audio only interface to the acoustic web.
+> tl;dr: It's time for Panod.io, an audio only interface to the acoustic web.

 ## Management Summary